AS Douanes (Senegal)

 AS Douanes is a Senegalese professional football club based in Dakar.
 The current chairman as of 2016 is Alassane Ndione.
-Douanes also has the third most number of major honours won in Senegal numbering 14, they 6 championship and cup titles, a super cup and a league cup.
+Douanes also has the third most number of major honours won in Senegal numbering 14.
+They won 6 championship and cup titles, a super cup and a league cup.

 The club plays at Stade Demba Diop, sometimes they play at Stade Alassane Djigo.

 History

 The club was founded in 1980.
 Not long after the foundation, as they were only three tiers at the time, the club went to Division 1 in 1984 and participated there.
 Their first championship title was won in 1993, their second was in 1997.
 Douanes won three consecutive championship titles in 2008, the latter two were won in the final phase.
 The club did not relegated until the 2013 season after finishing last place with 28 points, they spent in Ligue 2 for a season when they achieved the top position of a group and returned to Ligue 1 in the 2014–15 season.
 They play in the top division the Senegal Premier League in Senegalese football.
 Their home stadium is Stade Leopold Senghor.
 In 2014, the club was first place in Group B of Ligue 2.
 Douanes won their sixth and recent title in 2015, in the same year, they won the league cup and after entering a champion, the super cup and competed in the continentals in 2016.

 Recently Douanes finished 12th which was above the relegation level and avoided Douanes from again playing in Ligue 2, they finished with 30 points.
 In the 2016–17 season, Douanes started off 10th, they were 13th for the next two weeks, their positions were low moderate peaking up to 7th at the 9th round, they were 9th for a few weeks from the 17th round, and finished a little better with 10th place with 29 points, had a win less but two draws more, also they scored 28 goals.

 In cup competition, Douane's first appearance at a cup final was in 1986 and defeated ASC Jeanne d'Arc 1–0 to claim their first title.
 Their second was in 1995 when the club lost 2–0 to Djaraf.
 Two years later, they won their second cup title after defeating ASC Linguère of Saint-Louis from the northwest 3–1.
 Douanes went to win four consecutive cup titles in 2005 and the 2005 title was their recent cup win.
 Douanes first defeated SONACOS (now ASC SUNEOR) Djourbel 4–1 in penalty kicks as the match ended in a goal draw at extra time, in 2003, they defeated ASC Thiés 1–0, Djaraf 2–1 in 2004 and Dakar UC 1–0 in 2005.
 Douane's last appearance at a cup final was in 2007 where they lost to Linguère 1–0 in extra time.